GSA/search.digitalgov.gov/_posts/2017-03-02-customers.md

 tags: about-us customer-federal
 ---

 We have a [proven track record](/tagged/quote) of delivering fast, relevant search results.
-Nearly 175 Federal and District of Columbia government agencies currently use DigitalGov Search to power their search box and improve their visitors' search experience.
+Nearly 175 Federal and District of Columbia government agencies currently use Search.gov to power their search box and improve their visitors' search experience.

 <table align="center" width="100%">
 <tr>